 Specific clinical experiences vary by site and position.

-Pediatric Clinical Health Psychology at Hurley Medical Center: Clinical work occurs in a variety of inpatient and outpatient pediatric settings and includes participation in inpatient consultation-liaison services, outpatient psychotherapy, assessment and intervention within several interdisciplinary clinics (e.g., cleft lip/palate, cystic fibrosis, sickle cell disease), and integrated primary care.
+Pediatric Rehabilitation Psychology at Hurley Medical Center: Clinical work occurs in a variety of inpatient and outpatient pediatric settings and includes participation in inpatient consulation-liaison services, outpatient psychotherapy, assessment and intervention within several interdisciplinary clinics (e.g., cleft lip/palate, cystric fibrosis, sickle cell disease), and integerated primary care.
 Presenting issues are broad and span the domains of clinical health psychology and clinical psychology, exclusively within the birth to young adult population.
 Fellows participate in teaching pediatric residents as part of a Developmental-Behavioral Pediatrics rotation, and as part of an interpersonal and communication skills curriculum.
 Participation in collaborative research is also encouraged, but not required.
-For more details about this available position, contact Dr. Crystal Cederna-Meko by phone at 810.262.4834 or via e-mail at firstname.lastname@example.org
+For more details about this available position, contact Dr. Kirk Stucky via e-mail at firstname.lastname@example.org